AndriLaksono/copy-img-from-clipboard-to-canvas/readme.md

 ### About
-Copy image from clipboard and paste to canvas with uploaded to any backend language (php in this example).
+Copy image from clipboard and paste to canvas with upload to any backend language (php in this example).